A free fermions in disguise model with claws: The FFD algebra

 where $b_m$ are arbitrary coupling constants.
 The generators are anticommuting when the indices are neighboring or next to neighboring, and commuting otherwise:

 There is no periodicity condition for the indices, therefore the algebra naturally describes models with open boundary conditions.
-The FFD algebra is a particular case of a generalized Clifford algebras.
+The FFD algebra is a particular case of a generalized Clifford algebra.

 The standard presentation of the FFD algebra can be given for a spin-1/2 chain as follows.
 Let the Pauli matrix acting on the $j$-th site be denoted by $\sigma_{j}^{\alpha}$, where $\alpha \in \{x,y,z\}$ indicates the component of the Pauli matrix.
 Then we have